 MUS 1023 Musicianship II A study of the syntax of the language of music that builds on the skills acquired in Musicianship I and continues to focus on practical application.
-Prerequisite: Student must have passed MUS1014, Musicianship I with a grade of C- or better or successfully completed the fundamentals proficiency examination.
+Prerequisite: Student must have passed MUS 1013 Musicianship I with a grade of C- or better or successfully completed the fundamentals proficiency examination.

 MUS 2113 Music Literature I This course is a survey of classical art music that focuses on coverage of major composers, genres and standard concert repertoire, both vocal and instrumental.
-A portion of the class will also be devoted to the art of concert attendance; students will be required to prepare for, attend and write about select concerts that occur during the term.
+A portion of the class is also devoted to the art of concert attendance; students are required to prepare for, attend and write about select concerts that occur during the term.